ropensci/roweb3/content/blog/2026-03-01-ai-policy/index.md

 There are many other downsides beyond those, such as increases in [social and economic inequality](https://pluralistic.net/2025/12/05/pop-that-bubble/#u-washington).
 We hope anybody using generative AI tools to prepare software for our peer-review program takes these kinds of downsides into consideration in deciding how, when, and where to use such tools.
 Generative AI tools can nevertheless contribute to producing and maintaining quality software.
 However, rOpenSci’s software peer review program is designed not only to evaluate software quality, but also to act as an engine of collaboration and community building through healthy interactions between authors, reviewers, and contributors.
-Our policy updates are not intended to restrict use of generative AI tools, rather we aim to encourage the rOpenSci community to use these tools in ways that encourage, rather than diminish, healthy community interactions.

 ## rOpenSci's new policies